EU leaders faced with surge of infections, vaccine issues

-BRUSSELS (AP) — European Union leaders are meeting Thursday to look for ways of ramping up COVID-19 vaccinations across the 27-nation region amid a shortage of doses, spikes in new cases, a feud with the United Kingdom and internal quarrels.
+BRUSSELS (AP) — European Union leaders were looking at ways of ramping up COVID-19 vaccinations across the 27-nation region Thursday amid a shortage of doses, spikes in new cases, a feud with the United Kingdom and internal quarrels.

 The coronavirus pandemic once again prevented the leaders from meeting in person, reflecting the poor epidemiological situation in the EU.
 The spread of more contagious variants of the virus has pushed hospitals in some countries to their limit, and combined with the lack of vaccines available in Europe, has led several EU members to impose strict lockdown measures over the Easter period.

-The mechanism has been divisive, according to various European diplomats who spoke before the summit.
+EU Commission Vice President Valdis Dombrovskis explicitly pointed at Britain earlier this week, saying that since the end of January “some 10 million doses have been exported from the EU to the U.K. and zero doses have been exported from the U.K. to the EU.”

+The commission's proposal has been divisive.
 While some countries see it as an instrument of last resort that should not undermine the EU’s reputation as an open trading bloc, others said it is a crucial tool to guarantee doses and vaccine ingredients reach the bloc.

 “Some countries refuse to export.
-So we need to introduce reciprocity criteria if we want to be able to keep our vaccination goal for the summer," said one diplomat, referring tot he EU's aim of having 70% of the adult population vaccinated by that season.
+So we need to introduce reciprocity criteria if we want to be able to keep our vaccination goal for the summer," said one diplomat, referring to the EU's aim of having 70% of the adult population vaccinated by that season.
+The diplomat spoke on condition of anonymity before the summit.

+Based on the EU's contracts with manufacturers, the commission expressed confidence that 360 million doses will be delivered during the second quarter of the year.

+“Together, we will ensure that Europeans get their fair share of vaccines," European Commission President Ursula von der Leyen said after briefing EU leaders.

 Stricter control of exports could have an impact on Britain, whose speedy vaccination rollout after it formally withdrew from EU has been eyed with envy by many European nations.
 The latest figures show that 45% of British residents have had at least one vaccine shot, compared to less than 14% for the EU.